pedrogameiro/awesome-treetile/README.md

 Treesome
 ========

-Treesome is binary tree-based tiling layout for Awesome 3.4 and latter.
+Treesome is binary tree-based, dyamic tiling layout for Awesome 3.4 and latter.
-Similarly to tmux, it can split focused window either vertically or horizontally.
+Similarly to tmux, it can split current workeare either vertically or horizontally, which can mimic the dyamic titling behavior of the i3wm.

-The project is still in the development.
-Feel free to fork/contribute!
+This project is forked from (https://github.com/RobSis/treesome) and still under the development.

 Use